Wipadika/Early2019-Interview-Task-Wipadika-innovations/README.md

 3) Task: Make The Component as shown bellow
 ![](images/image3.png)

-    a The Main Text should get it from the bellow API :
+    1. The Main Text should get it from the bellow API :
      ```json
         URL: https://cdjmy3ceu7.execute-api.ap-south-1.amazonaws.com/dev/message
         Method: get